turingschool/backend-curriculum-site/module3/lessons/actionmailer.md

 config.action_mailer.smtp_settings = { :address => "localhost", :port => 1025 }
 ```

-The mail is sent through port 1025, but in order to view the mailcatcher interface we want to visit port 1080.
-To start up mailcatcher:
+The mail is sent through port 1025, but in order to view the Mailcatcher interface we want to visit port 1080.
+To start up Mailcatcher:

 ```sh
 $ mailcatcher